Travertine Tile Cleaning

 Mopping, vacuuming, or sweeping are among the travertine tile cleaning methods that you can use.
 Whichever method you choose, you should do it at least three days per week.

-And when you do so, you will be preventing dirt from penetrating through the pores of the tiles, thus minimizing damage.
+And when you do so, you will prevent dirt from penetrating through the pores of the tiles, thus minimizing damage.
 Also, you can clean your travertine tiles using a piece of dry cloth and a cleaning product.
 If you opt to use a cleaning product, make sure it’s safe for the tiles.
 It should not be acidic or abrasive, as using the wrong cleaning product can lead to irreversible damage.

 Travertine Grout Cleaning